 Drs.
-Jiries Mogannam and Vicente Chavez can evaluate the position of the wisdom teeth by performing an oral examination and taking X-rays.
+Jiries Mogannam, Dr. Vicente Chavez and Dr. Christopher Chow can evaluate the position of the wisdom teeth by performing an oral examination and taking X-rays.
 Early evaluation and treatment of wisdom teeth result in a superior outcome, studies show.
 Generally, patients’ wisdom teeth are first evaluated in their mid-teens by a dentist, orthodontist or oral and maxillofacial surgeon.

 Outpatient surgery is performed using appropriate anesthesia so the patient can be as comfortable as possible.
 Our oral surgeons and team are trained, licensed and experienced in providing our patients with various types of dental sedation.

 Why Should I Have My Wisdom Teeth Removed?

 If there is not enough room in your mouth for your third molars (wisdom teeth) to erupt fully and properly, several issues can occur.
 We recommend that impacted wisdom teeth be removed before their roots have developed fully.
 In some patients, this may occur as early as 12 or 13 years of age, and in others, this may occur in their early 20s.
 Often, problems are the most likely after the age of 30.
 Some issues that may occur when the wisdom teeth are not removed include:

 - Infection: The most common clinical problem that occurs when the wisdom teeth are not removed is pericoronitis (a localized gum infection).
 When there is not enough room for the third molars to erupt properly, the gums around the teeth can become infected and irritated.
 This can cause recurrent in discomfort, swelling, and difficulty with chewing and swallowing.